 One of the key takeaways from the 2012 legislation is the visual line-of-sight (VLOS) mandate.
 VLOS ensures that the pilot will only operate the drone as far as he or she can see.
 Everyone's vision is different, but the drone would not be legally able to travel very far.
 It is expected that it will take time for the FAA to further loosen restrictions in order to address issues such as these.
 With the use of drones in both commercial and home deliveries it will be quite difficult to always maintain a line of sight.
-Therefore, it is assumed that newly adopted FAA regulations may relax some of the regulations for specific classes of UAS operations (Schlag, 2017) and companies may apply for waivers for some restrictions, including VLOS ("Part 107 Waivers," n.d.).
-UPS was just approved to fly its new fleet of drones outside VLOS ("UPS Flight Forward Attains FAA's First Full Approval For Drone Airline," 2019).
+Therefore, it is assumed that newly adopted FAA regulations may relax some of the regulations for specific classes of UAS operations (Schlag, 2017) and companies may apply for waivers from some restrictions, including VLOS ("Part 107 Waivers," n.d.).